TWA Flight 800: Controversy

 After the accident, former Joint Chief of Staff Thomas Moorer and former White House Press Secretary Pierre Salinger speculated that the airplane was destroyed by a missile, with a nearby U.S. Navy ship being the likely culprit.
 The NTSB's conclusions about the cause of the TWA 800 disaster took four years and one month to be published.
 The FBI's earliest investigations and interviews, later used by the NTSB, were performed under the assumption of a missile attack, a fact noted in the NTSB's final report.
 Six months into the investigation, the NTSB's chairman, Jim Hall, was quoted as saying, "All three theories—a bomb, a missile, or mechanical failure—remain."
 Speculation was fueled in part by early descriptions, visuals, and eyewitness accounts of the disaster that indicated a sudden explosion and trails of fire moving in an upward direction.

 On June 19, 2013, the NTSB acknowledged in a press release that they received a petition for reconsideration of the investigation into the July 17, 1996, crash of TWA Flight 800.
 In 2014, the NTSB declined the petition to reopen the investigation.
 In a press release, the NTSB stated: "After a thorough review of all the information provided by the petitioners, the NTSB denied the petition in its entirety because the evidence and analysis presented did not show the original findings were incorrect."

 Aftermath

 A wreath is cast into the Atlantic Ocean after a ceremony to honor the deaths of the occupants.

-Many internet users responded to the incident; the resulting web traffic set records for internet activity at the time.
+Many Internet users responded to the incident; the resulting Web traffic set records for Internet activity at the time.
 CNN's traffic quadrupled to 3.9 million views per day.
-The website of The New York Times had its traffic increase to 1.5 million views per day, 50% higher than its previous rate.
-In 1996, few U.S. government websites were updated daily, but the United States Navy's crash website was constantly updated and had detailed information about the salvage of the crash site.
+The Web site of The New York Times had its traffic increase to 1.5 million views per day, 50% higher than its previous rate.
+In 1996, few U.S. government Web sites were updated daily, but the United States Navy's crash Web site was constantly updated and had detailed information about the salvage of the crash site.

-The wreckage was moved to an NTSB facility in Ashburn, Virginia, that was custom-built for the purpose.
+The wreckage was moved to a purpose-built NTSB facility in Ashburn, Virginia.
 The reconstructed aircraft was used to train accident investigators until it was decommissioned in 2021.